FranciscoJMorales/test-relishiq-frontend/README.md

 ## Quickstart

-1. Run `npm install` in base directory.
+1. Run `npm install` in the base directory.
 2. Run `ng serve` for a dev server.
 The server will open in `http://localhost:4200/`.

 ## Build